Wine braised lamb is a delicious technique to slow roast a lamb which imparts so much flavor and color.

 What To Serve With Wine Braised Lamb

-Of course a scrumptious side dish of Moroccan Rice would be perfect with this lamb recipe and you are sure to love my rice recipe.
+Of course a scrumptious side dish of Moroccan Rice is perfect with any lamb recipe, however, you already have potatoes roasting in the pan.

 But on busy days, why not toss in some potatoes and carrots to roast in the wine sauce, and serve a Cucumber Yogurt Salad on the side!